 Open Market items are not permitted in SEWP.

 Offerings must be in scope, properly priced and properly described and approved by the SEWP PMO.

+UNSPSC codes are required for all offerings in all categories.

 There is no limit to the number of offerings a company may have in the Database of Record.

 There are no Technical Areas post award.
-Any offering within the scope of the category and the overall SEWP scope of ITC/AV products, solutions and services can be added by any CH and then quoted.
+Any offering within the scope of the category and the overall SEWP scope of ITC/AV products, solutions and services can be added by a CH and then quoted.

 Technology Refreshment (TRs) will be fully covered in upcoming webinars